|18 Min. Read||Jessica Rivera||April 19, 2023|

 There are several elements of website localization that are important to consider when deciding how to develop a multilingual website:

 So, while translation is one aspect of localization, localization can also be seen as a fundamental aspect of translation.
 Therefore, the two concepts are important for multilingual website development, both as standalone concepts or working together.
+Similarly, transcreation combines the two concepts to function as a strategy that is slightly more involved.

 Anyone who’s traveled overseas knows the value of communicating in the “greatest hits” phrases of the local language such as “please,” “thank you,” “how much,” and similar common phrases.
 But if you weren’t fluent in the language, you probably became frustrated, fast, by your inability to communicate when it mattered most.